neonexus/sails-react-bootstrap-webpack/README.md

   feature inside [`config/bootstrap.js`](config/bootstrap.js).
 See [schema validation and enforcement](#schema-validation-and-enforcement) for more info.
 * New passwords will be checked against the [PwnedPasswords API](https://haveibeenpwned.com/API/v3#PwnedPasswords).
 If there is a single hit for the password, an error will be given, and the user will be forced to choose another.
 See [PwnedPasswords integration](#pwnedpasswordscom-integration) for more info.
-* Google Authenticator-style OTP (One-Time Password) functionality.
+* Google Authenticator-style OTP (One-Time Password) functionality; also known as 2FA (2-Factor Authentication).

 ## Branch Warning